2022–23 St. Bonaventure Bonnies men's basketball team

 The 2022–23 St. Bonaventure Bonnies men's basketball team represented St. Bonaventure University during the 2022–23 NCAA Division I men's basketball season.
-The Bonnies, led by 16th-year head coach Mark Schmidt, played their home games at the Reilly Center in Olean, New York as members of the Atlantic 10 Conference.
+The Bonnies, led by 16th-year head coach Mark Schmidt, played their home games at the Reilly Center in Olean, New York as members of the Atlantic 10 Conference (A-10).

+The Bonnies finished the season 14–18, 8–10 in A-10 play, to finish in a three-way tie for eighth place.
+As a ninth seed, they lost in the second round to Davidson of the A-10 tournament.

 Previous season

-The Bonnies finished the 2021–22 season 23–10, 12–5 in A-10 play to finish in fourth place.
+The Bonnies finished the 2021–22 season 23–10, 12–5 in A-10 play, to finish in fourth place.
 They lost in the quarterfinals of the A-10 tournament to Saint Louis.
-They received an at-large bid to the National Invitation Tournament where they defeated Colorado, Oklahoma, and Virginia to advance to the semifinals.
+They received an at-large bid to the National Invitation Tournament where they defeated Colorado, Oklahoma and Virginia to advance to the semifinals.
 There they lost to Xavier.

 The Bonnies were ranked No. 24 in the preseason AP poll, the first time they had ever been ranked in the preseason AP poll.